 Just because it looks like cocaine or LSD doesn't mean it necessarily is.
 The prosecution must prove that a seized substance is indeed the illicit drug it claims it is by sending the evidence to a crime lab for analysis.
 The crime lab analyst then must testify at trial in order for the prosecution to make its case.

-A skilled attorney will make sure prosecutors are able to produce the actual drugs for which their client is being charged.
+Another drug possession defense is that the drugs are missing.
 Similar to the need for crime lab analysis, prosecutors who lose or otherwise lack the actual drugs risk having their case dismissed.
 Seized drugs often get transferred several times before ending up in the evidence locker, so it should never be assumed that the evidence still exists during trial.